-The School and parish work together and support each other in a number of different ways.
+Members of staff attended "Sweeter Than Honey", a professional learning initiative to support teachers in engaging students in a more critical, creative and prayerful encounter with God.
+In addition staff participated in professional learning to increase their understanding of the Eucharist and to further develop their skills in planning meaningful and engaging liturgies for children.
+During Advent parents and caregivers joined together to reflect on what it means to accompany our children in their journey of life, love and faith with the theme Gratitude.
+The School and Parish work together and support each other in a number of different ways.
 The School community supports family, school and class Masses.
 Hospitality after the family Masses is provided to encourage the attendance of all families and to build positive relationships with parishioners.
-The School community is actively involved in the parish sacramental program where members of staff support the Eucharist and Confirmation reflection days.
-This year, members of the School community supported the parish's 'Year of Courage' initiatives.
+The School community is actively involved in the Parish sacramental program where members of staff support the Eucharist and Confirmation reflection days.
+This year, members of the School community supported the Parish's 'Year of Love' initiatives.
 Stage 3 students participated in the Diocesan Mission Day in order for them to build a mission focus around this special theme for the year.
 The School's social justice program follows a specific schedule each year covering issues on a local, state, national and global level.
-On the global level the support of the village of Soibada in Timor Leste continued to be a priority as well as involvement with Caritas, Catholic Mission and the Vinnies winter appeal.
+On the global level the support of the village of Soibada in Timor Leste continued to be a priority as well as involvement with Caritas, Catholic Mission, the Vinnies Winter Appeal and the collection and distribution of Christmas Hampers.
+Expert speakers from Vinnies Winter Appeal and Mission Australia visited the School and all students were able to actively engage in activities which highlight the need to reach out to others.